Författare

 Glenn Diesen

-Glenn Diesen är en uppskattad författare inom Samhälle och politik med totalt 7 böcker tillgängliga på Bokkollen, utgivna hos Clarity Press, Bloomsbury Publishing PLC, Taylor & Francis Ltd.
+Glenn Diesen är en uppskattad författare inom Samhälle och politik med totalt 7 böcker tillgängliga på Bokkollen, utgivna hos Bloomsbury Publishing PLC, Taylor & Francis Ltd, Clarity Press.

-Bland verken finns The Think Tank Racket: Managing the Information War with Russia, som toppar listan över Glenn Diesens populäraste böcker.
+Bland verken finns Europe as the Western Peninsula of Greater Eurasia, som toppar listan över Glenn Diesens populäraste böcker.
 Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Det senast publicerade verket av Glenn Diesen är Ukraine War & the Eurasian World Order, utgivet 2024.